 There is no time limit on when you may file a claim for VA disability compensation.
 However, it is important to file your initial claim as soon as possible.
 Why is this important?
 The VA will consider the date they receive your application as the “Effective Date.”
 As a result, if your claim is awarded, the VA will pay you back to the Effective Date.
 Simply stated, you are losing money the longer you wait to file your claim.

 Recently discharged?
 If yes, you should file right away.
-If a veteran files a claim within a year of discharge, the effective date will be the date of discharge for any awarded conditions that are filed for within the first year.
+To clarify, if a veteran files a claim within a year of discharge, the Effective Date will be the date of discharge (and not the date the VA receives the veteran’s application) for any awarded conditions that are filed for within the first year.

-Depending on when the medical/mental condition started and where you served, the condition may be presumptive for VA compensation.
+Conditions may be presumptive for VA Disability Compensation.
 For example, a Vietnam veteran does not have to prove that agent orange caused the coronary artery disease he has today.
-It is presumed that he was exposed to agent orange and also that agent orange is at the root of the disease.
+That is to say, it is presumed that the veteran was exposed to agent orange and also that agent orange is at the root of the disease.